A fiendish killer. A clue in code. Officer Emma Thorne’s first big case may just be her last . . .

 One dead body would be bad enough, but more quickly follow.
 The cops and press dub the killer “Mr. Sharpie,” named for the strange messages written in marker on the victims’ remains.
 Are the scrawled numbers and letters clues to the killer’s identity?
 Or merely the deranged behavior of a sick mind?
 The pressure is on Emma to find out . . .

 When a cryptic text message leads Emma to suspect her husband is still alive, the case quickly becomes personal.
 And as more killings rock her small Connecticut town, Emma realizes the grisly bodies all have one thing in common; they’re all connected to her.
 Leaving Emma to wonder . . . will she become a suspect in this gruesome series of murders?

-● Ever So Silent is available as a paperback and an ebook through Amazon.com in the US as well as Amazon sites in the UK, Canada, Germany, France, Spain, Italy, Japan, and Australia.
+● Ever So Silent is available as a paperback and an ebook through Amazon.com in the US as well as on many other sites.

 " ...
 Little’s gleefully convoluted mystery has a first-rate protagonist for a prospective series.
 Over the course of the story, Emma valiantly deals with a lecherous mayor and uncooperative cops who resent her role as chief.
 Although many secondary characters show deviousness, Emma’s police dog, Pepper, is refreshingly loyal and reliable.
 The story features plenty of violence, including brutal homicides and meticulous examination of the corpses.
 Even the humor is dark, although it’s delivered well; in one scene, for instance, Emma gets rid of an annoying woman who’s fawning over the easygoing Pepper by saying, 'I wouldn’t get near her if I were you.
 She’s vicious.'
 Intermittent scenes from the killer’s perspective will put readers ahead of the investigators, but that doesn’t make the tale any less nerve-wracking.